ReneNyffenegger/temp-Finance/readme.txt

   - money market
   - other asset

-Trading strategy is a fixed plan that is designed to achieve a profitable return by going long or short in markets.
+{ Trading strategy is a fixed plan that is designed to achieve a profitable return by going long or short in markets.
 The main reasons that a properly researched trading strategy helps are its verifiability, quantifiability, consistency, and objectivity.
 Trading strategies are based on fundamental or technical analysis, or both.
 T

-Asset
-  a resource with an economic value
+{

 Dispersion is a statistical term describing the size of the range of values expected for a particular variable.